lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Checking link-c-exe.bat
 ^^^^^^^^^^^^^^^^^^^^^^^

-Once you have successfully compiled source code file ``get-address-size.c`` into an object file ``get-address-size.o``, the next step is to link the object file into an executable (i.e., a runnable program).
+Once you have successfully compiled source code file ``get-address-size.c`` into an object file, the next step is to link the object file into an executable (i.e., a runnable program).

 Working in the same subdirectory where you built the object file, run the linker batch file:

 .. code-block:: none

   # Windows:
-  > link-c-exe.bat  test.exe  get-address-size.o
+  > link-c-exe.bat  test.exe  get-address-size.obj

   # Linux, MacOS:
   #   Note the "./" before the name of the batch file.